kjsp507/4180-Project-Spring-2023/README.md

 - Adafruit Bluetooth BLE module
 - Ethernet breakout board

 The user will also need access to a mobile phone to make use of the Bluetooth capabilities.
 A diagram of the wiring of these components to the mbed is shown in Figure 2.
-A table of the connections between all of the components and the mbed is in Table 1.
+A table of the connections between all of the components and the mbed is in [Section II](https://github.com/kjsp507/4180-Project-Spring-2023#hardware-connection).
 Figure 3 shows a photo of the wiring on a breadboard.

 ![image](https://user-images.githubusercontent.com/69119033/235551094-ae4615d3-d4b7-4230-b529-5e49da16d60e.png)